|

 This release has the matted widescreen version only, which does suffer from the contrast problem as detailed above, but plays as the original version without any editing tweaks.
 The DVD comes in a replica Book Of The Dead illustrated by Tom Sullivan, and although a mass produced item, the quality is really still quite decent.
 The 'skin' of the book is made of latex and will smell quite badly for a few weeks, but this will wear off.
 If not stored appropriately the latex can degrade over time.
 It should ideally be stored in a cool room away from sunlight.
 The DVD disc itself is in a slipcase attached to the last page of the book.
 If you intend on using the disc regularly, you might want to keep it in a separate DVD or jewel CD case instead, as sliding it in and out of the slipcase will build up scratches over time, no matter how careful you are.

-The Evil Dead Trilogy (4 Disc Box Set)
+The Evil Dead Trilogy (Four Disc Collection) DVD

 Studio: